- Expand the availability of affordable housing through the city’s inclusionary housing program

 - Advocate for the Grand Junction Multi-use path

-- Maintain Cambridge’s ability to finance public works projects
+- Maintain Cambridge’s ability to finance public works

 - Ensure ongoing levels of fiscal strength to strengthen social services and public investment